SparebankenVest/azure-key-vault-to-kubernetes/README.md

 ## Overview

-This project offer two components/options for handling Azure Key Vault Secrets in Kubernetes:
+This project offer two components for handling Azure Key Vault Secrets in Kubernetes:

 * Azure Key Vault Controller
 * Azure Key Vault Env Injector

 The **Azure Key Vault Controller** (Controller for short) is for synchronizing Secrets, Certificates and Keys from Azure Key Vault to native `Secret`'s in Kubernetes.

-The **Azure Key Vault Env Injector** (Env Injector for short) is a Kubernetes Mutating Web Hook that transparently injects Azure Key Vault secrets as environment variables into containers without touching disk or in any other way expose the actual secret content outside the container.
+The **Azure Key Vault Env Injector** (Env Injector for short) is a Kubernetes Mutating Webhook that transparently injects Azure Key Vault secrets as environment variables into programs running in containers, without touching disk or in any other way expose the actual secret content outside the program.

 The motivation behind this project was:

-1. Avoid a anti-pattern where applications have a direct dependency on Azure Key Vault for getting secrets
+1. Avoid a direct program dependency on Azure Key Vault for getting secrets, and adhere to the 12 Factor App principle for configuration (https://12factor.net/config)
 2. Make it simple, secure and low risk to transfer Azure Key Vault secrets into Kubernetes as native Kubernetes secrets
 3. Securely and transparently be able to inject Azure Key Vault secrets as environment variables to applications, without having to use native Kubernetes secrets

+All of these goals are met.

 ### When to use the Controller